UoB-COMSM0166/2025-group-26/Game Details.md

   - Chasing Spikes: Once triggered, deadly spikes rush toward the player, requiring quick reflexes to escape.
   - Moving Traps & Platforms: Some platforms move unexpectedly when players step on them, turning into hidden traps.

-_4. Progression System:
+_4. Progression System_
-    Experience & Upgrades: Players collect cans to level up and unlock new abilities, such as increasing character size or double jumping, whereas traditional games which growth is mainly based on power-ups.
+    Experience & Upgrades:
+  - Players collect cans to level up and unlock new abilities, such as increasing character size or double jumping, whereas traditional games which growth is mainly based on power-ups.

 ### 1.Hidden spikes<br>
 ![未命名的影片_ 使用 Clipchamp 製作 (1)](https://github.com/user-attachments/assets/231901a7-d750-4e93-aa54-a90b82c08756)<br>